 - 2 stalks celery, diced

-- 1 to 2 tablespoons tomato paste (optional; the version I had in Venice used it, but the risotto won’t suffer without it)
+- 1 to 2 tablespoons store-bought or homemade tomato paste (optional; the version I had in Venice used it, but the risotto won’t suffer without it)

 - 7 cups cold water

 - Salt and freshly ground black pepper, to taste